NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/deploy.md

 ## Defining paramteres during deployment

-When you deploy a module using the `ingition deploy` task, you can provide a JSON file with module parameters.
+Ignition Modules can define [Module Parameters](./creating-modules.md#module-parameters) and use them to define their `Future`s.
+When you deploy a module using the `ingition deploy` task, you can provide a JSON file with their values.
 This allows you to customize some values during deployment.

 This JSON file should have an object, mapping module ids to their parameters and values.